 Anything goes – the more colourful, the better.
 Take a cue from your artistic surroundings and channel your inner East-London gallery-goer.

-Cocktail bar The Fix is in the building to the right of the main resturant, featuring tropical prints and quirky neon lighting.
+The clubhouse cocktail bar is in the building to the right of the main restaurant, featuring tropical prints and quirky neon lighting.
 The bar itself is fashioned from corrugated iron and reclaimed wood from the West Pier, and a mere handful of tile-topped tables keep things cosy.
-The bartenders are enthusiastic about their craft, working from a reassuringly concise menu that focuses on refigured classics and all-new creations, all of which are concocted by The Fix’s lead mixologist in line with the seasonal ingredients used in The Set menu; try a refreshing Aperol Caipirinha or the Truth be Told, a lively blend of jalapeño water, absinthe and coriander.
+The bartenders are enthusiastic about their craft, working from a reassuringly concise menu that focuses on refigured classics and all-new creations, all of which are concocted by the Clubhouse’s lead mixologist in line with the seasonal ingredients used in the menu; try a refreshing Limoncello and Thyme Sour as you gaze out towards the West Pier.

 No room service, the restaurant and bar are just downstairs.
 Forage in the nearby delis for a late-night picnic: cheese from La Cave a Fromage, pork pies and sausage rolls from the Grasmere Farm Shop and tapas to go from Mediterraneo.